mrzacsmith/mzs-lambda-react/CONTRIBUTING.md

 ## Pull Requests

 Pull Requests are always welcome.
+We have provided a template to facilitate your contribution, please ensure it is filled out as completely as possible.
+Complete PRs with clear information will be given priority.

 Ensure the PR description clearly describes the problem and solution.
 It should include:

+- Issue # the PR fixes (if any)
+- Concise explanation of the motivation and context of the PR if no Issue
+- Any Dependencies